Eya Laure

-Ejiya "Eya" Cruz Laure (born March 21, 1999) is a Filipino volleyball player.
+Ejiya "Eya" Cruz Laure (born March 21, 1999) is a Filipino volleyball player for the Choco Mucho Flying Titans of the Premier Volleyball League (PVL).
 She is a former team captain of UST Golden Tigresses volleyball team in the UAAP and previously played for Chery Tiggo Crossovers in the Premier Volleyball League.
 She is a member of the Philippines women's national volleyball team.

 Personal life

 Laure is from a family of athletes.
 She is the daughter of Eddie Laure, a professional basketball player who earned the titles "The Dominator" and "The Bounty Hunter" in his stint in the PBA, and Jovie Laure.
 Her older sister, Ennajie Laure, is her teammate in UST Golden Tigresses and Chery Tiggo Crossovers who plays as an outside spiker.
 Her younger brother, Echo Laure, is a member of the boys' basketball team of NU.

 In June 2022, Laure graduated with a bachelor's degree in tourism management.
 It was reported in August 2022 that she enrolled with a master's degree in business administration majoring in entrepreneurship.